What Anti-Trumpism Is Missing

 There are many reasons for this labour-market transformation, and several of them are rooted in economic trends that establishment politicians and the media long sold as benefits to workers.
 The wave of globalisation that was supposed to lift all boats has stranded many.
 The automation that was supposed to make US manufacturing more competitive and help workers is the biggest factor in declining earnings among workers without a college degree.
 Meanwhile, labour unions, minimum-wage laws, and norms protecting low-pay workers have weakened.

-In a recent paper, the economists Ilyana Kuziemko, Nicolas Longuet-Marx and Suresh Naidu document a divide between the economic preferences of less-educated workers, on one hand, and the well-educated and the Democratic Party, on the other.
-Whereas ordinary workers have a strong preference for minimum wages, job guarantees, protections against trade and stronger unions, elites oppose such programmes as unwarranted interference with the market.
+In a recent paper, the economists Ilyana Kuziemko, Nicolas Longuet-Marx, and Suresh Naidu document a divide between the economic preferences of less-educated workers, on one hand, and the well-educated and the Democratic Party, on the other.
+Whereas ordinary workers have a strong preference for minimum wages, job guarantees, protections against trade, and stronger unions, elites oppose such programs as unwarranted interference with the market.
 The Democratic Party's preferred method for helping the less advantaged has been to push for redistribution via the tax and transfer system.

 Reversing this trend requires changes not just to the specific policies that centre-left parties endorse, but also to the language they use.
 It also may require proactive efforts to promote workers to leadership positions within parties, rather than letting highly educated elites capture most top positions.